yZipperer/item-api/README.md

 # item-api

 ## Overview:
   This is a product API for grocery and item data.
-It will return information including prices, names, images descriptions, ids, and even USDA nutrition information.
+It will return information including prices, names, images descriptions, ids, and even nutrition information (and USDA nutrition information on produce).

+  I built this API when I tried finding large amounts of product data for large retail and grocery stores, but couldn't find any that worked for my needs.
+The database is small and only contains 33 products, but I work on building up and adding new products as often as possible.
+I personally plan on eventually using this API for some future projects.

   ### By the Numbers:
     * 33 total items